hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/predicates.md

 Again, we generate valid SQL and parameters, although we do have too many parentheses here.
 That's something we can improve later, but it's better to err on the safe side for now.

-That's all for this video.
 We've added support for basic where clauses, and we'll come back and fill in some of the missing expression types later, but next time, we'll take a look at order by clauses.

-Thanks for watching!